solana-turbin3/Q1_25_Builder_Jan-libar-io/README.md

 This escrow example works as follows:

-- The maker initalizes an escrow and deposits a certain amount of mint_a into the escrow's vault.
-During the initialization they also define the maount of mint_b they want to receive in order to execute the swap.
+- The maker initalizes an escrow and deposits a certain amount of token_a into the escrow's vault.
+During the initialization they also define the amount of token_b they want to receive in order to execute the swap.

-- The taker then deposits set maount of mint_b into the escrow's vault.
+- The taker then deposits set amount of token_b in the escrow.

-- Finally the escrow sends the mint_a it stored in its vault to the taker and is closed.
+- Finally the escrow sends the token_a it stored in its vault to the taker and is closed.

+- Upon it's closure the escrow transfers the token_b that it recieved from the taker to the maker.

 ## Maintainer / Contact <img src="./assets/gears-icon.svg">